 If you still like your company and are comfortable with your auto insurance premium and the type of coverage you carry, car insurance shopping may not be necessary.
 Your situation is unique to you; only you can weigh the pros and cons of staying with your current company versus shopping around and switching carriers.

-When is the right time to shop for auto insurance?
+When to shop for car insurance

 However, you could switch companies mid-policy, at the end of your term or even two days into your term.
 Some situations lend themselves to shopping around, and understanding these situations sooner than later can help you decide if you need to shop before a rate hike affects your budget.
 There is generally no penalty for switching car insurance companies, but make sure that you’re comparing policies with the same coverage types and amounts to ensure that you’re looking at prices for comparable coverage.